Q. I was not offered a room but still really want to live on campus. What are my chances?

 Once you have accepted an offer you are liable for rental charges until the room is re-allocated.
 In addition, in all cases, a €100 administration charge will be deducted from your booking deposit.

 Q. I have a medical condition and therefore require on campus accommodation.
 Do I get preference?

 A number of rooms are specially designed for wheelchair users and students with disabilities do get preference in the allocation of other rooms.
-However, you must specify this when applying online and we may require your Consultant/Specialist to complete an “ Evidence of Disability Form”.
+However, you must specify this when applying online and you are also required to register with the Disability Office at DCU by contacting their office.